 I first began teaching at Diamond Bar High School in 1984 after retiring from the California Highway Patrol.
 My retirement from the CHP was the result of being struck by an automobile driven by a drunk driver on the San Bernardino Freeway.
 While on a traffic stop at 5:05 AM, I saw a motor vehicle drift off the freeway lanes of travel out of control onto the shoulder of the freeway.
 The vehicle proceeded to pass between the right side of my patrol car and the freeway perimeter fence at approximately 65 mph.
 The out of control vehicle was approaching the location where I was talking with the driver of a truck and trailer combination which had been stopped for speeding.
 When I realized the vehicle was approaching the location of myself and the truck driver I immediately pushed the truck driver out the path of the errant vehicle so he would not be hit.
 Almost immediately I was struck by the vehicle and knocked 25 feet ahead of the truck that had been stopped for speeding.
 I sustained injuries to my left elbow and right knee requiring extensive surgery to repair a shattered elbow and knee.
 After being retired from the Highway Patrol, I continued my education at California State University earning a Bachelor of Science degree in Social Science and Administration of Justice.

 During my 33 years at Diamond Bar High I have taught World History, United States History, SRC, and Administration of Justice.
-While teaching full time at Diamond Bar High School I coached Junior Varsity Women's Basketball for six years and the Varsity Women's program for seven years during which time our woman's teams won 5 Sierra League Championships.
-In addition to teaching at Diamond Bar High School, I have taught DMV traffic violator school, American Red Cross CPR/First Aid classes, and Criminal Justice Classes at the college level for over twenty years.
-I retired after 24 years from full time teaching at Walnut Unified School District in June of 2010 and continue to teach two Administration of Justice classes through Mt San Antonio College in which students can qualify for 6 semester units of college course credit.
+While teaching full time at Diamond Bar High School I coached Junior Varsity Women's Basketball for six years and the Varsity Women's program for seven years during which time our Varsity woman's teams won 5 Sierra League Championships.
+In addition to teaching at Diamond Bar High School, I have taught 20 years of DMV traffic violator school, 18 years of American Red Cross CPR/First Aid classes, and Criminal Justice Classes at the college level for over twenty years.
+I retired after 24 years from full time teaching at Walnut Unified School District in June of 2010 and continue to teach two Administration of Justice classes through Mt San Antonio College in which students can qualify for 6 semester units or 9 quarter units of college course credit.

 Birthplace: Manhattan, New York